magepages/mpdocs/docs/recent-sales-notification/index.md

 ### 3. Compatible Quick View

-Sales Pop is fully compatible with the Mageplaza Quick View extension that will support viewing the full product details via the popup when clicking on the image of the product at popup.
+Recent Sales Notification is fully compatible with the Mageplaza Quick View extension that will support viewing the full product details via the popup when clicking on the image of the product at popup.

 ![](https://i.imgur.com/K7zqF0u.gif)

 ### 4. API

-Mageplaza's Sales Pop extension supports the use of the **Rest API** to view a detailed list of all popup that the admin has created.
+Mageplaza's Recent Sales Notification extension supports the use of the **Rest API** to view a detailed list of all popup that the admin has created.

 - Details can be viewed [here](https://documenter.getpostman.com/view/5977924/SWE2A1Dd?version=latest).
 - Instructions for creating Integration tokens [here](https://devdocs.magento.com/guides/v2.3/get-started/authentication/gs-authentication-token.html).